TVNZ: NICAM stereo

 New Zealand has a near nationwide implementation of NICAM stereo sound for TV One and TV2.

 NICAM stereo was first made available on TV2 in the Auckland region in 1989, also during the early 1990s Simulated Stereo was available in Wellington on TV2.
 NICAM stereo was not rolled out to the rest of the country or onto TV One until 1996 and for some regions (such as Southland) NICAM was not available until 2001.
 Rival network Three has offered NICAM stereo in all available regions since its launch in 1989; this is also the case with Prime TV.
 Stereo sound is available on all TVNZ channels if accessed through Sky Digital or Freeview.

+Visual identity

+In 1980, TVNZ was launched as Television New Zealand, the logo consisted of four red stars overlapping together with the name below.
+Later in 1982, the logo changed to four four-pointed stars, forming the negative space of a red and blue octagon shape.
+5 years later, the octagon was changed to blue and the stars are changed to red.
+In 1994, it changed the name to TVNZ, the logo consists of the letters TVNZ coloured in purple, red, green, and light blue.
+10 years later, it consists of the name in a futuristic font with letters TV in black and letters NZ in light teal.
+Since 2016, TVNZ's logo consists of a blue spiral with the letters TVNZ in a lowercase ligature wordmark.